TurkuNLP/ATP_kurssi/README.md

 ## Thur Nov 16
 * Notebook 8
 * Working on the server (Note that the exam will be on server!)

+## Mon Nov 20
+* Notebook 8 cont'd
 * Scripts

-## Mon Nov 20
+## Thur Nov 23
 * Notebook 9

-## Thur Nov 23
-* Notebook 9 - cont'

 ## Mon Nov 27
+* Notebook 9

+## Thur Nov 30
 * Notebook 10
-* More exercises on working on the server, regular expressions, handling data

-## Thur Nov 30
+* For loops

+## Mon Dec 4
+* Recap
 * Notebook 11
 * In case the Notebook 11 is not accessible as from the Github repo, you can use this version: https://colab.research.google.com/drive/16EFdusy496svEkMSxTvP0pHtzTZikHer?usp=sharing

-## Mon Dec 4
-* Recap

 ## Thur Dec 7
 * Exam, option 1
-* 14.15-15.45 (TBA)
+* 14.00-16.00 (TBA)

 ## Thur Dec 14
 * Exam, option 2
-* 14.15-15.45 (TBA)
+* 14.00-16.00 (TBA)